Reiki for the Health and Well-being of Your Rabbit

 © Copyright 2013 by Marie Mead.
 Used by permission.
 All rights reserved.

-I wish to extend my sincere gratitude to Jay Burkard, Selke Eichler, PhD, and Jeri Ryan, PhD, for sharing their expertise in this article; I also wish to acknowledge the input from Reiki master and teacher, Iris Kuehl.
-Warm thanks also to Cheryl Abbott, Sandi Ackerman, Dr. Stephanie Crispin, and Gary McConville for their review of and suggestions for this article. – Marie Mead
+I wish to extend my sincere gratitude to Jay Burkard, Selke Eichler, PhD, and Jeri Ryan, PhD, for sharing their expertise in this article; I also wish to acknowledge Reiki master and teacher, Iris Kuehl.
+Warm thanks to Cheryl Abbott, Sandi Ackerman, Dr. Stephanie Crispin, and Gary McConville for their suggestions. – Marie Mead

 Marie Mead has been involved in various capacities with animal rescue, advocacy, and education for over twenty years.
 She has made a home with special-needs rabbits and other animals, all of them rescues.
 Author (with collaborator Nancy LaRoche) of Rabbits: Gentle Hearts, Valiant Spirits – Inspirational Stories of Rescue, Triumph, and Joy, Marie has also written rabbit-related stories and articles for other publications.
 Additional writings have covered topics such as aging and the environment.